alpesis-robotics/drone-planner/README.md

 Closing connection ...
 ```

+Therefore, at the current case, it is extracted 21 waypoints from the path searching from a given grid,
-The quadcopter flies a jerky path of waypoints to the northeast for about 10m then land.
+start position and goal position using heuristic function.
+The quadcopter flies a jerky path of these
+waypoints to the northeast for about 10m then land.

 ![Step6_Motion](./images/Step6_Motion.png)